 There are other benefits to creating a registry.
 For example:

 If you create an Amazon Wedding Registry, you’ll get up to a 20% completion discount on any items left on your registry.
 When guests buy select items from your registry, you’ll get a free gift.
 It’s FREE to sign up.

 If you prefer to receive cash:

-- Keep the wedding registry limited to under 10 items and
+- Keep the wedding registry limited to under 10 items and/or

-You can create it (to receive the registry benefits and to give people who prefer to buy a gift and will go to the extent of searching for your name on a vendor registry), but don’t link to it on your wedding invitation or website.
+- Don’t list your registry (don’t link it to your wedding invitation or website), but still create it (to receive the registry benefits and to give people who prefer to buy a gift and will go to the extent of searching for your name on a vendor registry).

 17. Skip all the wedding extras